ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 The School Counselor's Role

-• Promote wellness and lead prevention efforts to create safe and supportive school environments
+• Promote and lead wellness and prevention efforts to create safe, supportive school environments

-• Lead individual and small-group counseling that encourages students to make positive behavior choices and accept responsibility for their actions
+• Lead individual and small-group counseling that encourages positive behavior choices and responsibility for self and actions

-• Consult with families, teachers, administrators and other school personnel to understand developmentally appropriate student behavior and promote positive student behavior
+• Consult with families, teachers, administrators and other education partners to understand and promote developmentally appropriate student behavior

-• Design and implement positive behavior and intervention support plans for individual students in collaboration with classroom teachers and other school behavior specialists
+• Collaborate with teachers and other education partners to design and implement positive behavior and intervention support plans for individual students

-• Collaborate with school stakeholders to develop, implement and maintain a developmentally appropriate schoolwide discipline program
+• Collaborate with school partners to develop, implement and maintain a developmentally appropriate schoolwide discipline program

-• Serve as a mediator for student/student, student/teacher and student/family conflicts
+• Serve as a mediator for student-to-student and student-to-staff conflicts

-• Keep informed of school, district and state policies related to student discipline
+• Remain informed of school, district and state policies related to student discipline

-• Advocate for best practices for schoolwide discipline, including ensuring objective and equitable disciplinary practices
+• Advocate for use of best practices for schoolwide discipline, including ensuring objective and equitable disciplinary practices that prevent implicit biases

 Summary

-School counselors have specialized training and skills in promoting appropriate student behavior and preventing disruptive student behavior.
-School counselors maintain nonthreatening relationships with students to best promote student achievement and development and serve as a resource for school personnel in developing individual and schoolwide discipline procedures.
-School counselors should be, by policy, designated as neutral and resourceful consultants, mediators and student advocates.
-It is not the school counselor’s role to serve as an enforcement agent for the school but rather be a significant contributor to the development of the prevention and intervention programs through which problem behaviors are managed and positive behaviors are nurtured.
+School counselors have specialized training and skills in promoting appropriate student behavior and preventing disruptive student behavior School counselors maintain positive relationships with students to promote life-readiness and student success.
+The school counselor is a significant contributor to the development of the prevention and intervention programs through which problem behaviors are managed and positive behaviors are nurtured.

 References